top of page

 You can let go of the rumination without forgiving the perpetrator.
 You can decide that the person who hurt you is indeed a "bad actor" (retaining your judgment) but that they are not worth the rental space in your head (releasing the obsession).

 You can fully engage in your life, learn to feel joy again, AND seek legal action against the perpetrator when such action is justified.
-In fact, you will likely be more effective in your legal battle if you are not exhausted by sleepless nights of mental replay.
+In fact, you will likely be more effective in your legal battle if you are not exhausted by the mental replay and sleepless nights.

 From Rumination to Reality